Biden says he was expressing "moral outrage" at Putin, not articulating policy change

 The president denied that his original comment was complicating any diplomatic efforts around the conflict in Ukraine.
 "What complicates the situation at the moment," he said, "are the escalatory efforts of Putin."

-Mr. Biden said that his words were meant for the Russian people, that he was telling them and the rest of the world "what we thought," that "this type of behavior is totally unacceptable."
+Mr. Biden said he added the line about Putin Saturday because his words were meant for the Russian people, and he was telling the rest of the world that "this type of behavior is totally unacceptable."

 Soon after Mr. Biden had made his remarks Saturday, the White House tried to walk back his comment, with an official saying he wasn't talking about regime change.

-"The President's point was that Putin cannot be allowed to exercise power over his neighbors or the region," a White House official said.
+"The president's point was that Putin cannot be allowed to exercise power over his neighbors or the region," a White House official said.
 "He was not discussing Putin's power in Russia, or regime change."

+On Monday, the president said he wasn't "walking anything back" in explaining he was expressing "moral outrage" and not a policy change.

 In a statement to The Associated Press, Kremlin spokesman Dmitry Peskov said, "It's not up to the president of the U.S. and not up to the Americans to decide who will remain in power in Russia."